nikosuenderhauf/cayman/object-detection.md

 ### ECCV 2020 Competition Evaluation Server
 <img src="assets/img/eccv20logo.png" width="200" style="float:left; margin-right:10px;">
-We are currently running the 3rd iteration of the competition in association with our ECCV 2020 workshop [Beyond mAP: Rassessing the Evaluation of Object Detectors](eccv2020).
-Cash prizes will be awarded to high competitors, along with the opportunity to present their work at our workshop.
-The server for the competition is currently running [here](https://competitions.codalab.org/competitions/20597) and final submissions are due on the **5th of August**.
+We organised a ECCV 2020 workshop [Beyond mAP: Rassessing the Evaluation of Object Detectors](eccv2020) which hosted the 3rd iteration of our challenge.
+The workshop saw 4 workshop papers and 3 challenge participants.
+Full details and links to papers/presentations can be found on the [workshop website](eccv2020).

 ### IROS 2019 Competition Evaluation Server
  <img src="assets/img/logo-iros-2019.png" width="200" style="float:left; margin-right:10px;">